ctu-vras/Lane-extraction/README.md

       - DATA_PATH: "source/in/filename.npz" just change the filename to actual file. source/in is a directory in docker container that will be later mapped on your host directory
       - CUDA_CARD: 'cuda:0' default is cuda:0 but if you have more than one gpu, you can choose which one to use
       - XML_FILE_NAME: "source/out/result.xml" same as data path, just change the filename to what you want
+      - OUTPUT_FILE_NAME: "source/out/output.npz" same as data path, just change the filename to what your output name should be.
       - ANIMATION: True If you want to see the animation of the process set it to True but it can take a lot of time and fail for big instances.
 If you don't want them set it to False
       - MODEL_CONFIG_PATH: "path/to/model/pandar.yaml" path to the model inside docker.
-You can for example use directory source/in.
+There should be config inside so it is not necessary to change it.
+Otherwise take config from /source/in.
       - and many other.
 To see all of them go to github and see file common/pipeline/config in xyzi_nn_segmentation.
   - optional: new pandar.yaml you want to use istead of default one.
 To run the application you need to run docker container with mapped volumes